markserena/website/content/post/Python_openImageIO_exr.md

 {{< load-photoswipe >}}

 Had this one sitting on my computer for a little while now.
-Just a little batch script to convert exr to zips compression instead of zip, it converts them from tiled to scanline which means nuke will read the sequence and preview changes faster.
+Just a little batch script to convert exr to zips compression instead of zip, it converts them from tiled to scan-line which means nuke will read the sequence and preview changes faster.

 To use simply right click on any file inside the folder of an image sequence you want converted.
 **Choose SendTo > EXR / TGA**
-It will convert your files into a subfolder labeled TGA/ZIP for you to copy over.
+It will convert your files into a sub-folder labeled TGA/ZIP for you to copy over.

 [Download --*openImageIO here*--](/downloads/exr_OpenImageIO.7z)